Wisconsin Northern Railroad: Major commodities

 In the past, traffic consisted of shipments of resins, scrap materials, lumber, logs, fertilizer, steel, feed grade grains, and tallow.
 However, in December 2011, EOG Resources opened a frac sand processing plant.
 Sand now represents over 90% of the shipments, with the railroad hauling an estimated 160,000 tons of sand per month.
 This volume of traffic has required a total rebuilding of much of the trackage as well as construction of new interchange and car staging yards.
 This new booming mining business, while making the Wisconsin Northern quite profitable, has also killed the railroad's hopes of expanding its trackage rights.
 Progressive Rail had planned to contract with the state of Wisconsin to operate a 45-mile extension that would have connected the Wisconsin Northern with the Canadian National mainline, however when the CN discovered the booming Wisconsin sand market, they backed out of the sale of the rail line they had attempted to previously abandon.

+The Sand Boom 2011-2020

+After the sand mines opened, traffic increased. several sand mines were built, including 3 in the Dovre\ Chetek\new auburn area. two were built in new auburn.
+Like it said early, this was also the cause for some losses. prior to the sand boom, the WN operated tracks that ran from Poskin to Cameron, and a line to rice lake.
+CN stopped allowing service to these routes around the same time they backed out on the 45-mile extension.
+As of today, these routes are operated by CN.
+They also lost direct connection to the Cameron diamond.
+The railroads current northern most track is the stella-jones corporation. north of that is abandoned trackage. it becomes unabandoned near the south side of the diamond, specifically near the siding.
+Just as the railroad was peaking, however, it started to decline.

+Post sand Boom 2020-now

+When covid struck, the railroad became dead. the sand mines closed and were eventually sold to different people. almost every inch and track available was used as storage for the abundance of 2-bay hoppers.
+Trains became less frequent.
+Some businesses didn't stop operating, though. the stella-jones corporation is to this day a customer. recently, however, the railroad has begun to boom again. after selling off the mines, Scott Beers became a customer.
+He started off transporting canned goods from Chetek. he then bought the northern most sand mine, near Chetek. the rail road swapped out the 2-bays for grandola hoppers.